greglook/merkle-db/DESIGN.md

 Partitions represent contiguous ranges of records, sorted by primary key.
 The data for records are stored in _tablets_, which are linked from each partition.

-Unlike the internal nodes, partitions may represent significantly more entries than the tree's branching factor.
-When partitions grow above a configurable limit, they are split into two smaller partitions to enable more parallelism when processing the table.
+Unlike the internal nodes, partitions contain significantly more entries than the index branching factor.
+When partitions grow above this (configurable) limit, they are split into two smaller partitions to enable better parallelism when processing the table.

 Tables may define _families_ of fields which are often accessed together, as a